SARS-CoV-2 Delta variant: Government responses

 On 3 July, the islands of Bali and Java in Indonesia went into emergency lockdown.

 On 8 July, Japanese Prime Minister Yoshihide Suga announced that Tokyo would once again enter a state of emergency, and that most spectators would be barred from attending the Olympics set to start there on 23 July.

 On 9 July, Seoul, South Korea ramped up restrictions urging people to wear masks outdoors, and limiting the size of gatherings.

 On 12 July, French President Emmanuel Macron announced that all health care workers will need to be vaccinated by 15 September and that France will start using health passports to enter bars, cafés, restaurants and shopping centres from August.

 Los Angeles announced it will require masks indoors starting 17 July 2021.

 The United Kingdom lifted most COVID-19 restrictions on 19 July, despite a surge in cases as the Delta variant became dominant.
 The government cited the protection and wide coverage of the COVID-19 vaccination programme, although health experts expressed concern at the move.

 On 23 July, Vietnam extended its lockdown of Ho Chi Minh City to 1 August, and announced lockdown restrictions would be put in place in Hanoi, affecting a third of the country's population.
 The Delta variant had brought upon the country's largest outbreak to date, after mostly successful containment measures throughout 2020.

 On 17 August, New Zealand went into an alert level 4 lockdown, following a positive case being reported in Auckland.
 More cases soon followed in the Coromandel Peninsula.
 This was the first reported community transmission case in the country in 170 days (since February 2021).

 Extinction

-In October 2021, Dr Jenny Harries, chief executive of the UK Health and Security Agency stated that previous circulating variants such as Alpha had 'disappeared' and replaced by the Delta variant.
-In March 2022, the World Health Organization listed the Alpha, Beta and Gamma variants as previously circulating citing lack of any detected cases in the prior weeks and months, in part due to the dominance of the Delta variant and subsequent Omicron variant.
-However within a few months the Delta variant was listed as a previously circulated variant with countries such as Australia going 12 weeks without any detections of Delta.
+In October 2021, Dr Jenny Harries, chief executive of the UK Health and Security Agency stated that previous circulating variants such as Alpha had 'disappeared' and been replaced by the Delta variant.
+In March 2022, the World Health Organization listed the Alpha, Beta and Gamma variants as previously circulating, citing lack of any detected cases in the prior weeks and months, in part due to the dominance of the Delta variant and the subsequent Omicron variant.
+Within a few months, the Delta variant was listed as a previously circulated variant, following the explosive rise of the Omicron variant, with countries such as Australia going 12 weeks without any detections of Delta.
+Some versions of Delta continued to persist for a while as Delta-Omicron recombinants, which were dubbed "Deltacron" by Leondios G. Kostrikis, such as a Delta AY.4/Omicron BA.1 recombinant that was detected in early 2022.
+Later that year, the Omicron variant had effectively driven the Delta variant and other earlier variants extinct.